Top 10 Spectacular Attractions in Sandakan, Sabah: Wildlife, Culture & Nature Wonders

 Note: The information gallery provides compelling, real stories and photos from survivors and soldiers.

-8. Encounter Proboscis Monkeys at Labuk Bay Sanctuary
+8. Labuk Bay Sanctuary

 Located in the mangrove forests about 38 Kilometers from Sandakan, the Labuk Bay Proboscis Monkey Sanctuary offers a rare opportunity to observe the odd-looking but fascinating Proboscis monkey in its natural habitat.